haoqili/Android_DIPLOMA_CAMERA/docs/camera_diploma_details.md

     For DIPLOMA, though, perhaps we should continue using the Nexus S's since that's what was used in the previous experiments, too.

+- USB hub that stopped working consistently.
+If it had worked we could have used this script to run adb on all connected phones:
+    Jason:
+        #!/bin/bash
+        # Script adb+
+        # Usage
+        # You can run any command adb provide on all your current devices
+        # ./adb+ <command> is the equivalent of ./adb -s <serial number> <command>
+        #
+        # Examples
+        # ./adb+ version
+        # ./adb+ install apidemo.apk
+        # ./adb+ uninstall com.example.android.apis

+        adb devices | while read line
+        do
+           if [ ! "$line" = "" ] && [ `echo $line | awk '{print $2}'` = "device" ]
+           then
+               device=`echo $line | awk '{print $1}'`
+               echo "$device $@ ..."
+               adb -s $device $@
+           fi
+        done

+Q:
+I am not sure how to distinguish between an unpopulated region and a failed DIPLOMA request.
+Can we ?
+A:
+We can't

+Q:
+We don't distinguish no camera data / null region for Cloud ?
+If we do this the CCloud completion rates will probably go up from 97 %
+A:
+We don't want to distinguish them.